Marcus Junius Brutus: Triumvir monetalis

 Denarius minted by Brutus, 54 BC, with the portraits of Lucius Junius Brutus (obverse) and Gaius Servilius Ahala (reverse).

 Denarius of Brutus, 54 BC, depicting the personification of Libertas and Lucius Junius Brutus with lictors.

 In 54 BC, Brutus served as triumvir monetalis, one of the three men appointed annually for producing coins, even though only another colleague is known: Quintus Pompeius Rufus.
-Moneyers in Brutus's day frequently issued coins commemorating their ancestors; Pompeius Rufus thus put the portraits of his two grandfathers (the dictator Sulla and Pompeius Rufus) on his denarii.
+Moneyers in Brutus' day frequently issued coins commemorating their ancestors; Pompeius Rufus thus put the portraits of his two grandfathers (the dictator Sulla and Pompeius Rufus) on his denarii.
 Brutus, like his colleague, designed a denarius with the portraits of his paternal ancestor Lucius Junius Brutus and maternal ancestor Gaius Servilius Ahala, both of whom were widely recognised in the late Republic as defenders of liberty (for, respectively, expelling the kings and killing Spurius Maelius).
 He also made a second type featuring Libertas, the goddess of liberty, and Lucius Brutus.
-These coins show Brutus's admiration for the tyrannicides of the early republic, already mentioned by Cicero as early as 59 BC.
-In addition, Brutus's denarii and their message against tyranny participated in the propaganda against Pompey and his ambitions to rule alone or become dictator.
+These coins show Brutus' admiration for the tyrannicides of the early republic, already mentioned by Cicero as early as 59 BC.
+In addition, Brutus' denarii and their message against tyranny participated in the propaganda against Pompey and his ambitions to rule alone or become dictator.